-Project Assets
+Energy Assets

-Project assets consist of costs of materials, direct labor, interest costs, outside contract services, deposits and project development costs incurred in connection with the construction of small-scale renewable energy plants that the Company owns and the implementation of energy savings contracts.
+Energy assets consist of costs of materials, direct labor, interest costs, outside contract services, deposits and project development costs incurred in connection with the construction of small-scale renewable energy plants that the Company owns.
 These amounts are capitalized and amortized to cost of revenues in the Company's consolidated statements of income (loss) on a straight line basis over the lives of the related assets or the terms of the related contracts.

 The Company capitalizes interest costs relating to construction financing during the period of construction.
-Capitalized interest is included in project assets, net, in the Company's consolidated balance sheets.
-Capitalized interest is amortized to cost of revenues in the Company's consolidated statements of income (loss) on a straight line basis over the useful life of the associated project asset.
-The amount of interest capitalized for the years ended December 31, 2016, 2015 and 2014 was \$1,253, \$941 and \$518, respectively.
+Capitalized interest is included in energy assets, net, in the Company's consolidated balance sheets.
+Capitalized interest is amortized to cost of revenues in the Company's consolidated statements of income (loss) on a straight line basis over the useful life of the associated energy asset.
+The amount of interest capitalized for the years ended December 31, 2017, 2016 and 2015 was \$4,256, \$1,253 and \$941, respectively.

 Routine maintenance costs are expensed in the current year's consolidated statements of income (loss) to the extent that they do not extend the life of the asset.
 Major maintenance, upgrades and overhauls are required for certain components of the Company's assets.
 In these instances, the costs associated with these upgrades are capitalized and are depreciated over the shorter of the remaining life of the asset or the period until the next required major maintenance or overhaul.
-Gains or losses on disposal of property and equipment are reflected in selling, general and administrative expenses in the consolidated statements of income (loss).